Why Is My Cat Digging?

 Stress

 If you’re unsure about your cat’s digging habits, don’t hesitate to call your vet.
 Chances are your kitty is just acting out of inborn instincts.
 But if its actions are caused by chronic anxiety, things could get worse.
 If you want to stop the digging habits in the soil, consult with a vet.
-He or she will tell you what types of detergents and substances you can use in order to make the soil repelling, but not poisonous to your pet.
+He or she will tell you what types of detergents and substances you can use to make the soil repelling but not poisonous to your pet.

 Emily Parker